scalegraph/propelgraph/propelgraph-gremlin/README.md

 ```
 v = g.v("Kevin Bacon")
 ```
-or  something like `v = g.v(20)` if you're using most of the common graph implementations
+or  something like `v = g.v(20)` if you're using most of the common graph implementations.
+Then use Gremlin pipes to list two hop neighbors.
 ```
 v.both.both.dedup()
 ```

 One feature of propelgraph is the ability to call various analytics against graphs that adhere to the TinkerPop Blueprints interface, but also call, when available, analytic implementations built in to a graph implementation.
-Because these implementations of knowledge of the underlying graph implementations, they generally run faster.
+Because these implementations have of knowledge of the underlying graph implementations, they generally run faster.
 Here we do this with an analytic called "collaborative filtering".
 ```